“I say we…”

 Does the filth painted on the house of society, like sticky tobacco tar running down its walls, really have claim to be better than the putrid muck in the street outside?

 That part of her remembers her mother’s words.
-She would approve, Caroline things, of devouring him, and of his devouring of others.
+She would approve, Caroline thinks, of devouring him, and of his devouring of others.
 She would not even condemn the mass Embrace, Caroline admits.

 There’s another pull on her, though, wrapped around her soul since birth, and all the more tightly since her Embrace.